College of Education and Human Development

-While the official date for the founding of the College of Education and Human Development is usually given as 1919 when Teachers College was founded, the college has included teacher preparation as part of its curricula almost from its inception.
+While the official date for the founding of the College of Education and Human Development is usually given as 1919, the college has included teacher preparation as part of its curricula almost from its inception.
 It is clear from Temple's history that the unofficial founder of the college was Laura Carnell, who began a program for the preparation of kindergarten teachers as early as 1895.
-The College's initial programs in elementary and then secondary education were offered largely in response to the School District of Philadelphia's decision that higher positions in the city's school system would be open only to those with a college degree.
-As a consequence, the college began offering two-, three-, and four-year programs to teachers, as well as extension work, with day and evening courses five days a week and on Saturday mornings.
+The College was founded in 1919 as Teachers College.
+Its initial programs in elementary and then secondary education were offered largely in response to the Philadelphia school district's decision that higher positions in the city's school system would be open only to those with a college degree.
+As a consequence, the college began offering two-, three- and four-year programs to teachers, as well as extension work, day and evening courses, five days a week and on Saturday mornings.
 This intimate relationship between the college and the School District of Philadelphia characterizes almost all of the college's history.
 Programs of graduate study at the master's level were introduced in 1923, with the Doctor of Education degree first awarded in 1931.

-The College offers programs approved by the Pennsylvania Department of Education (PDE) that are designed for students seeking certificates to teach in early childhood/elementary, middle grades, secondary, special education and business education settings.
+The College offers programs approved by the Pennsylvania Department of Education (PDE) that are designed for students seeking certificates to teach in early childhood/elementary, middle and secondary grades, as well as special education and business education settings.

 Graduate Programs and Certificates